Kruger, Coast & Cape

 Day 19

-Garden Route / OudtshoornHead out across the arid Karoo region bound for Oudtshoorn (approximately 4–5 hours).
-Stop off on the way at Knysna to stretch your legs and explore this hamlet with a gorgeous lagoon.
+Garden Route / OudtshoornHead out across the arid Karoo region bound for Oudtshoorn.
+You'll stop at Knysna on the way to stretch your legs and explore this hamlet with a gorgeous lagoon.
 Travel on to the Cango Caves, where you’ll have time to explore the weird and wonderful rock formations – one is ‘Cleopatra's Needle’, standing at 29 feet high and at least 150,000 years old.
 Your local guide will give you all the ins-and-outs of their formation and history.
 Continue on to Oudtshoorn, known as the ostrich capital of the world.
 At the turn of the 20th century, it was full of 'feather barons' that grew rich from the popularity of ostrich feathers.

 Meals: Breakfast Dinner -